-There are cyber security attacks daily around the world and you can learn how to detect and protect networks from outside threats by taking this course.
-You will be introduced to the use of the Windows operating system, Linux operating system, and virtual machines to analyze cyber security threats.
-Learn how to analyze and classify various types of cyber security attacks and how to use SQL queries to search and analyze network intrusion data.
-Configure network monitoring tools to identify attacks against network services.
-Learn how cryptography is used to secure data.
-Demonstrate your synthesis of cyber security concepts by detecting and analyzing network intrusion data, identifying compromised devices and network vulnerabilities, and securing the network environment.
+This is the fourth course in the Cisco Cybersecurity Program of Study for students at WOHS.
+The cybersecurity skills taught in this course prepare students with the essential skills to pursue higher education in the field of cybersecurity.
+There are cybersecurity attacks daily around the world and in this course you will learn how to detect and protect networks from outside threats.
+Students will learn how to use the Windows operating system, Linux operating system, and virtual machines to analyze cybersecurity threats.
+Students will also learn how to analyze and classify various types of cybersecurity attacks and use SQL queries to search and analyze network intrusion data.
+Students develop skills to use network monitoring tools to identify attacks against network services.
+Students will study how cryptography is used to secure data.
+Students will be able to synthesize cybersecurity concepts by detecting and analyzing network intrusion data, identifying compromised devices and network vulnerabilities, and securing the network environment.
 Students will be prepared to take the Cisco CCNA Cyber Ops Certification exams (210-250 SECFND and 210-255 SECOPS), which are industry certifications recognized by major corporations.
+Students may earn 3 credits through Fairleigh Dickinson's Middle College Program by successfully completing this course with a C or better.
+Tuition fees apply for the Fairleigh Dickinson Middle College Program.
 This course is credited towards the 21st Century Life Careers/Career Technical Education credit requirement for graduation.